AmplitudeAudio/doc-sdk/docs/api/engine/RtpcValue/index.md

 ---
 title: RtpcValue
-description: A RTPC compatible value is used as a wrapper to hold propertiy values * that can be linked to RTPCs.
+description: A RTPC compatible value is used as a wrapper to hold property values * that can be linked to RTPCs.
 generator: doxide
 ---